brandonstrohmeyer/imu_video_sync/README.md

 ```

 ### JSON Output
 Use `--json` to emit a machine-readable offset summary to stdout.
-All human-readable output is redirected to stderr, and update checks are skipped.

 ```
 IMUVideoSync --video session.mp4 --log aim.csv --json